Chaclacayo: Miscellaneous

 Due to the district's irregular shape, there is often confusion regarding the jurisdiction of nearby towns such as Huampaní and Ñaña.
 While some consider these towns part of Chaclacayo, only the areas located beyond the bridge fall within Chaclacayo's boundaries.
 The sections located before the bridge are part of the neighboring district of Lurigancho.

+Chaclacayo Group

+The Chaclacayo Group was an arts collective of queer artists founded in Chaclacayo in 1982 by Sergio Zevallos, Raúl Avellaneda and Helmut Psotta.
+The collective sought to challenge gender binarism and violence amongst other things in the late 1980s and early 1990s.